 Following the completion of construction, communities on the north shore of Lake Ponchartrain saw financial benefits as they were now included in the New Orleans metropolitan area.
 Drive times were reduced by nearly an hour.
 With a speed limit of 65mph, you can be across the bridge in about 20 minutes or so.

 While not necessarily built to withstand major hurricanes, the Causeway was able to withstand the storm surge of Hurricane Katrina in 2005 with relatively little damage.
 The bridge itself played a crucial role in getting in emergency supplies to the city of New Orleans and only was closed for three weeks following the storm — the only time the Causeway had ever closed to traffic since its opening.

 |Aveyron, France||2004||1.53 miles||Norman Foster, Michel Virlogeux|

 We’ve given a lot of attention to bridges with impressive lengths, but that isn’t the only measure that makes a bridge noteworthy.
-The tallest bridge in the world — meaning the furthest the span is suspended above ground — is the Millau Viaduct, located in Aveyron, France.
-The Millau Viaduct is a stayed-cable bridge that stretches 1.5 miles across the Tarn River Valley, offering 890 feet of clearance below its eight spans and carrying four lanes of traffic since it opened in December 2004.
-This iconic structure has become a fixture of the Southern-France countryside ever since, and is routinely heralded as one of the greatest feats of modern engineering.
-Both the iconic look and the impressive engineering are the result of the viaduct’s cable-stayed design, which uses massive pylons to hold thick steel cables that bear the weight of the structure’s spans.
+The tallest bridge in the world — meaning the height of the structure’s tallest point — is the Millau Viaduct, located in Aveyron, France.
+The Millau Viaduct is a stayed-cable bridge that stretches 1.5 miles across the Tarn River Valley.
+The expressway lanes are 890 feet at its highest point above the Valley floor, but the structure itself towers another 235 feet above for a total height of 1,125 feet, making it an iconic fixture of France’s countryside.